Man punched and kicked by Glasgow gang

 Man punched and kicked by gang of youths in Glasgow

-A man needed hospital treatment after he punched and kicked by a gang of youths in Glasgow.
+A man needed hospital treatment after he was punched and kicked by a gang of youths in Glasgow.

 Police said the 30-year-old was standing outside the Classic Grand venue in Jamaica Street at about 00:30 on Friday when trouble broke out.